zaclimon/ShopifyChallenges/ARCHITECTURE.md

 ![Registration Flow](./docs/images/Utsuru_Concept_Registration_Login_Search.png)

-1. The user sends it's credentials to the service using the `/api/v1/register` endpoint.
+1. The user sends its credentials to the service using the `/api/v1/register` endpoint.
 2. The server will then verify against the database if the email exists.
 3. If it doesn't exist then, a new user is created and it's password is hashed and saved into the database
 4. The client receives confirmation or denial of the user's registration